 - Aerospace Engineering (AE)

-Additionally, MHP students will have an opportunity to take the following courses for elective credit:
+Additionally, MHP students will have an opportunity to take the following dual college enrollment courses for additional college credit:

 - Civil Engineering & Architecture (CEA)